 This must change – fish deserve lives worth living.

-And the public agree.
-In a survey conducting by polling organisation YouGov, four out of five adults said they would like to see information about fish welfare on labels of fish products.
+And the public agrees.
+In a survey conducted by polling organisation YouGov, four out of five adults said they would like to see information about fish welfare on labels of fish products.
 Help us create a future where fish are protected by the schemes that certify them.

 You are using an outdated browser which we do not support.
 Please upgrade your browser to improve your experience and security.